alugocp/greenworld/README.md

 ## Algorithm design
 The core algorithm looks at every combination of plants and generates a compatibility report for each one.
-Pairwise compatibility is determined by nutrient uptake (per plant organ), nutrient synthesis, pest control, and preferred environment (soil pH and sunlight, maybe more factors one day).
-It is a list of factors that are labeled as beneficial, detrimental or suggestions for planting these two species together.
+Pairwise compatibility is determined by growth habit, preferred environment, nutrient chemistry, insect relationships, and allelopathy.
+It is a list of suggested spatial and temporal ranges for planting any two crops in relation to each other.

 ## Warehouse/UI design
 The project uses a MongoDB database that gets populated by the core algorithm (written in Python).